 - Direct mail campaigns: It may be one of the oldest forms of marketing, but even in today’s digital/inbound marketing world, direct mail drives some of the best ROI for professionals in the know.
 Traditionally slow and inefficient, direct mail marketing can now be fully automated.
 Popular integrations with direct mail marketing tools include PRINTgenie, thanks.io, PostcardMania, and Handwrytten.

 - Mobile ads(including voicemail drop and SMS): Salespeople spend a ton of time trying to reach prospects on the phone.
 Free up their time by using automated voicemail drops and SMS campaigns to reach potential customers at scale.
 Popular integrations with voicemail drop and SMS marketing tools include Mojo Dialer, Callfire, Burst SMS, ClickSend SMS, Call Loop, andPhoneBurner.

-- Client management& collaboration: Let’s say you need your clients to do tasks X and Y before you can complete task Z. You could spend your valuable time following up with them by emails, texts and phone calls.
-Or you could use a collaboration tool with shared tasks lists to clearly explain what you need your clients to do, and when they need to get it done by, so that you can finish your end of the process.
-These tools will automate the follow up process by sending out reminders for you.
+- Client management& collaboration: Let’s say you need your clients to do tasks X and Y before you can complete task Z. You could spend your valuable time following up with them by emails, texts, and phone calls.
+Or you could use a collaboration tool with shared task lists to clearly explain what you need your clients to do, and when they need to get it done so that you can finish your end of the process.
+These tools will automate the follow-up process by sending out reminders for you.
 Popular tools include Trello, Zoho Project, BaseCamp, and Podio.